-A by-product of traditional Chinese yum cha, or tea service, the once overlooked snack bites now join the ranks of New York City's best Chinese food.
-From faithfully reproduced pushcarts doling out fried and steamed bites to a modernized pastrami egg roll, here are the best places to go dumpling crazy for dim sum in NYC.
+A by-product of traditional Chinese yum cha, or afternoon tea, New York’s best dim sum isn’t just a midday Chinese snack—it’s some of the best Chinese food in the city.
+From old-school Chinatown restaurants doling out soup dumplings to modern Chinese spots serving pastrami egg rolls, here are the best places to go dumpling-crazy for dim sum in NYC.

 The appeal of this dim sum innovator doesn’t seem to have dulled since its smash opening in 2011.
 The hand of serial Chinese restaurateur Ed Schoenfeld is evident in the whitewashed and gingham-ed “urban barn” interior, which is neatly themed to complement chef Joe Ng’s farm-to-table twists on traditional bites.
 Try the Katz's Pastrami Egg Roll and the shrimp-and–snow-pea-leaf dumplings, embellished with black sesame “eyes” atop dabs of red sauce.
 The lobster version—decadently overstuffed and lounging on a bed of braised mushroom chunks—is also a delight.